kjbassett/Genetic_Model_Tuner/README.md

     The state while running the tuner will include 'some_name': x after that step.
 9. The list of values in the 'input' key tells the model tuner to get a value by name from the state and use them as args In other words, a previous step's output can the current step's input
+10. The 'func' key can be a string that corresponds to a key in the state, meaning that a previous step can output a function for a future step.
 </details>

 You (the user) can take some shortcuts when defining the model space.